Tuttasubbu/Tuttasubbu/README.md

-- 👋 Hi, I’m @Tutta Subrahmanya Swami
+- 👋 Hello, I’m @Tutta Subrahmanya Swami
 - 🎓 Currently pursuing my Bachelor of Technology in the stream of Mechanical Engineering at Aditya college of Engineering and technology ,suramplem.
 - 🎓 I am a part time integrated programmer in Data science, Machine learning and Artificial intelligence at Hero vired.
 - 👀 Interested in Data science, Machine learnig, Deep learning and Artificial Intelligence.